 - A widow or widower aged at least 60 who has been married to the deceased for at least nine months at the time of death

-- A survivor whose spouse’s death was accidental or occurred in the line of U.S. military duty (no length-of-marriage requirement for those married to veterans killed in the line of duty)
+- If you're a survivor whose spouse’s death was accidental or occurred in the line of U.S. military duty (no length-of-marriage requirement for those married to veterans killed in the line of duty), you're likely eligible for veterans aid and attendance benefits.

 - A widow or widower as young as age 50 who is disabled, and the disability occurred within seven years of the spouse’s death